 This zone was created for the people that live in the area, but it can be enjoyed by anyone.
 In it, we find entertainment for all, with games for children, exercise areas, rest areas, restaurants, and bars.

 The children’s recreation zone has many activities for the smaller ones that visit Malecón 2000 with their parents, like the Wagon Square and rest areas under the trees that have been kept from before remodeling.
 The games area has toboggans, hanging bridges, hammocks, carousels, slides, and a skating site.

-The food area has two buildings; the first one has a fast food court and on the lower floor, rest rooms.
+The food area has two buildings; the first one has a fast food court and on the lower floor, restrooms.
 The second building is Resaca Bar Restaurant.
-The exercise zone is equipped with aerobic kits and out doors exercises and people gather from early in the morning to jog inside Malecón 2000.
+The exercise zone is equipped with aerobic kits and outdoor exercises and people gather from early in the morning to jog inside Malecón 2000.